AbhishekKumar-0311/AbhishekKumar-0311/README.md

 - 🌱 I’m currently pursuing Post-Graduation in Machine Learning and Artificial Intelligence.
 - 👯 I’m looking to collaborate on Analytics, NLP, Data Science and Kaggle competitions.
-- 🤔 I’m looking for help to start with hands-on project in Machine Learning.
+- 🤔 I’m looking for help to start with end-to-end projects in Machine Learning.
 - 👨 Know more about me at [Sourcerer](https://sourcerer.io/abhishekkumar-0311).

 ## &#128218; Ongoing Tasks